-- 2) as needed, reasonable steps to address the effects of the discrimination, harassment or bullying on the complainant; and - 3) as needed, reasonable steps to protect the complainant from retaliation as a result of communicating the complaint. - c.
+- a.
+The investigator shall submit a written investigative report to the superintendent and, as applicable, to the Title IX, Section 504, ADA, or other coordinator - b.
+The investigator shall provide written notification to the complainant of the results of the investigation within 15 days of receiving the complaint, unless additional time is necessary to conduct an impartial, thorough investigation.
+The investigator shall specify whether the complaint was substantiated and, if so, shall also specify: - 1) reasonable, timely, age-appropriate, corrective action intended to end the discrimination, harassment, or bullying, and prevent it from recurring; - 2) as needed, reasonable steps to address the effects of the discrimination, harassment, or bullying on the complainant; and - 3) as needed, reasonable steps to protect the complainant from retaliation as a result of communicating the complaint. - c.
 Information regarding specific disciplinary action imposed on the alleged perpetrator(s) will not be given to the complainant unless the information relates directly to the complainant (e.g., an order requiring the perpetrator not to have contact with the complainant). - d.
-If the investigator determines that the complaint was substantiated, the perpetrator(s) shall be subject to discipline or other corrective steps, as described in policy A-3.
-If the corrective steps involve actions outside the scope of the investigator's authority, the superintendent will be notified so that responsibility for taking the corrective steps may be delegated to the appropriate individual. - e.
+If the investigator determines that the complaint was substantiated, the perpetrator(s) shall be subject to discipline or other corrective steps, as described in policy 1710/4021/7230.
+If the corrective steps involve actions outside the scope of the investigator's authority, the superintendent will be notified so that responsibility for taking the corrective steps may be delegated to the appropriate individual.

+e.
 Each alleged perpetrator will be provided with a written summary of the results of the investigation in regard to whether the complaint was substantiated, whether the alleged perpetrator violated relevant law or board policies by his or her actions, and what, if any, disciplinary actions or consequences will be imposed upon the perpetrator in accordance with board policy.
 The perpetrator may appeal any disciplinary action or consequence in accordance with board policy and law.
-However, an appeal by the perpetrator of disciplinary action does not preclude school officials from taking appropriate action to address the discrimination, harassment or bullying. - 4.
-Appeal of Investigative Report - a.
+However, an appeal by the perpetrator of disciplinary action does not preclude school officials from taking appropriate action to address the discrimination, harassment, or bullying.

+4. Appeal of Investigative Report

+- a.
 If the complainant is dissatisfied with the investigative report, he or she may appeal the decision to the superintendent (unless the alleged perpetrator is the assistant superintendent of human resources or the superintendent, in which cases the complainant may appeal directly to the board in accordance with the procedure described in subsection D.4.b below).
 The appeal must be submitted in writing within five days of receiving the investigative report.
-The superintendent may review the documents, conduct any further investigation necessary or take any other steps the superintendent determines to be appropriate in order to respond to the complaint.
-The superintendent shall provide a written response within 10 days after receiving the appeal, unless further investigation is needed.
+The superintendent may review the documents, conduct any further investigation necessary, or take any other steps the superintendent determines to be appropriate in order to respond to the complaint.
+The superintendent shall provide a written response within 10 days after receiving the appeal, unless further investigation is needed. - b.

-b.
 If the complainant is dissatisfied with the superintendent's response, he or she may appeal the decision to the board within five days of receiving the superintendent's response.
-The board will review the documents, direct that further investigation be conducted if necessary and take any other steps that the board determines to be appropriate in order to respond to the complaint.
-Upon request of the complainant, the board will hold a hearing pursuant to policy A-2.
+The board will review the documents, direct that further investigation be conducted if necessary, and take any other steps that the board determines to be appropriate in order to respond to the complaint.
+Upon request of the complainant, the board will hold a hearing pursuant to policy 2500, Hearings Before the Board.
 The board will provide a written response within 30 days after receiving the appeal, unless further investigation is necessary or the hearing necessitates that more time be taken to respond.